MatthewCallis/super-pads/README.md

 ![Super Pads](https://raw.githubusercontent.com/MatthewCallis/super-pads/master/example.png)

 Super Pads helps manage samples on a SP-404SX.
 Open the app, select a SD Card root directory and adjust parameters and drag and drop files to be converted to wave with [FFmpeg](https://ffmpeg.org/) behind the scenes.
 Check the [releases page](https://github.com/MatthewCallis/super-pads/releases) for the latest version.
+Personally I leave the apps in the root of my SD card to make adjustments on any Windows or macOS machine.
+Linux support should _just work_ but I haven't tested it personally.

 Makes use of two libraries I wrote to play with my own SP-404SX, [uttori-audio-padinfo](https://github.com/uttori/uttori-audio-padinfo) for parsing and writing the `PAD_INFO.BIN` file and [uttori-audio-wave](https://github.com/uttori/uttori-audio-wave) for adding the `RLND` header to the Wave files out of FFmpeg, and an Electron wrapper to make it easier to use.